M4700F/iutCTF2024/Bird's Eye.md

 ![](Images/Pasted%20image%2020240430214751.png)

-if you scroll down a bit , you find this.
+if you scroll down a bit , you will find this.

 ![](Images/Pasted%20image%2020240430214824.png)

-The construction started in 1971.
+The construction started in `1971`.
 So the flag is :

 **Flag: `iutctf{1971}`**